emsifa/evo/README.md

 #### Register Route

-To be able to use Laravel Controller in Evo way, you have to register route with `EvoFacade::routes` method like below:
+To be able to use Laravel Controller in Evo's way, you have to register route with `EvoFacade::routes` method like below:

 ```php
 // routes/web.php or routes/api.php